 - Background and experiences may include any educational, familial, cultural, economic or social experiences, challenges, community service, outreach activities, residency and citizenship, first-generation college status or opportunities relevant to your academic journey; how your life experiences contribute to the social, intellectual or cultural diversity within a campus community and your chosen field; or how you might serve under-represented and underserved segments of society with your clinical education.

-2 National Provider Identification number: necessary prior to applying for Medicare and Medi-Cal insurance.
+- National Provider Identification (NPI) number6 (necessary prior to applying for Medicare and Medi-Cal insurance)

-Residents should expect to work primarily day and early evening hours, Monday through Friday; however, there may also be a required skills day or conference that takes place on a weekend day.
+Residents should expect to work primarily day and early evening hours, Monday through Friday; however, there may also be a required skills day, conference or clinic day that takes place on a weekend.

-Residents are paired with an experienced physician or N.P. to provide clinical and practice guidance and support at the practice site.
+Residents are paired with experienced physicians or nurse practitioners to provide clinical and practice guidance and support at the practice site.
 However, this is not a student experience.
 N.P. residents are expected to manage clinical patients with increasing independence through the year.
 Residents are also paired with an experienced N.P. professional role mentor.

 Residents cannot pursue employment opportunities until the last three months of the program and must complete the full 12-month residency.